Countries of the United Kingdom: Competitions

-Each of England, Northern Ireland, Scotland, and Wales has separate national governing bodies for sports and competes separately in many international sporting competitions.
-Each country of the United Kingdom has a national football team, and competes as a separate national team in the various disciplines in the Commonwealth Games.
+Each of England, Northern Ireland, Scotland and Wales has separate national governing bodies for sports and competes separately in many international sporting competitions.
+Each country of the United Kingdom has a national football team and competes as a separate national team in the various disciplines in the Commonwealth Games.
 At the Olympic Games, the United Kingdom is represented by the Great Britain and Northern Ireland team, although athletes from Northern Ireland can choose to join the Republic of Ireland's Olympic team.
-In addition to Northern Ireland having its own national governing bodies for some sports such as association football and netball, for others, such as rugby union and cricket, Northern Ireland participates with the Republic of Ireland in a joint All-Ireland team.
-England and Wales field a joint cricket team.

 The United Kingdom participates in the Eurovision Song Contest as a single entity, though there have been calls for separate Scottish and Welsh entrants.
 In 2017, Wales participated alone in the spin-off Eurovision Choir, followed by a separate entry for Scotland in 2019.
+Wales also participated alone in the Junior Eurovision Song Contest in 2018 and 2019.